mayvqt/ArrSync/README.md

-## ArrSync

-ArrSync syncs deletion events from Sonarr and Radarr to Overseer.

-## Description

 ArrSync listens for deletion webhooks from Sonarr and Radarr and forwards the relevant information to an Overseer instance.

 - Supported events: Sonarr/Radarr delete/remove events (native webhook payloads).